dgryski/go-perfbook/performance.md

 add code complexity in exchange for speed.
 And you can *always* make code faster.
 It's a balancing act.

+TODO(dgryski): How much of this is superfluous given Dave's workshop?

 ## Tooling

 ### Introductory Profiling